ellakoa/postcard-poem/content/posts/watching-the-show.md

 metaImage: /img/derp-cat.jpeg
 alt: ///
 poem: |
-  There’s a certain excitement as the sun starts to rise chasing the dark from the night time sky what will the bay reveal today?
+  There’s a certain excitement
+  as the sun starts to rise
+  chasing the dark from the nighttime sky
+  What will the low tide reveal today?
-  Who will enjoy what is on display?
+  Who will enjoy the expansive bay?

   Fisherman casting out for a catch
   Canoeists passing by with a splash
   A Metal detectorist looking for a find
-  Families rock pooling, and walkers, all kinds

-  Shrimpers sweeping with wide nets
+  Families rock pooling, and walkers, all kinds Shrimpers sweeping with wide nets
   A man with a trolley, bait digging I expect
   Swimmers embracing the cold of the sea